lundqvistr/manual_medfak_research_data/manual.md

 Software used for statistical analyses encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistics.
 If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.
 A couple of examples can be found here, see [Style guides](style-guides).

 ## Principles for data file organization
-The most important advice is however to be as _consistent_ as possible irrespective of the chosen structure.
+The most important advice is to be as _consistent_ as possible irrespective of the chosen structure.

 ### Examples of common problems
 The list of problems when dealing with research data can be made very long.
 There are however some more common problems: